austinhuang0131/mstdn-party-plus/docs/rules.md

 This rule is written as it is on mastodon.social as well as many other generalist instances.

-[Subtooting](https://www.urbandictionary.com/define.php?term=subtoot) in bad faith (in particular, with the intent to ridicule or insult the person depicted, or to damage a person's reputation) **is** generally considered harassment (there are very few exceptions).
+[Subtooting](https://www.urbandictionary.com/define.php?term=subtoot) in bad faith (in particular, with the intent to ridicule or insult the person depicted) **is** considered harassment.
 If a person's behaviour is suspected to violate a rule, then please *report* them.
+Warning others of a remote account's undesirable behaviour (as mainly determined by the rules of this instance), if such behaviour is unaddressed by the remote instance, is generally not considered "in bad faith," but this is determined on a case-by-case basis.

 Character assassination against those who reply due to disagreement **is** harassment.
 Debate the argument, not the debaters.